slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 ### On procrastination

 <!--
+-- x\@naval] * Daydreaming is the security blanket of adulthood.
+-- x\@tailopez] * Ten bad years can be erased by two disciplined ones.

-- Just finished the book «Buy Back Your Time».
++ Just finished the book «Buy Back Your Time».
 Key takeaway?
 Outsource your weaknesses.
 It isn’t lazy, it’s smart.
 Double down on your zone of genius and watch your business, health and life transform.
-- One pattern I’ve noticed in all miserable people: They overthink and underact.
++ One pattern I’ve noticed in all miserable people: They overthink and underact.
-- procrastination is merely the avoidance of unpleasant emotions.
++ procrastination is merely the avoidance of unpleasant emotions.
-- Never mistake motion for action.
++ Never mistake motion for action.
 Think like a man of action; act like a man of thought.
 Make any plan.
 -->

 > *"One of the counterintuitive things that I’ve learned is that procrastination is often a side-effect of perfectionism."